BallAerospace/cosmos-website/_docs_v5/4_guides/raspberrypi.md

    cd COSMOS
    ./cosmos-control.sh start
    ```

+Note: It takes awhile to build COSMOS on a Pi (about an hour).
+Be patient, and in the future we'll have precompiled containers that will make first launch way faster.

 1. After about 2 minutes, open a web browswer on your computer, and goto: http://cosmosc2.local:2900